 - Applicants with a Psychology major must have maintained a 3.25 in all psychology coursework and completed at least 20 semester hours or 30 quarter hours of psychology, including coursework in statistics and research methods.

-- Applicants with an Education major with an emphasis in Special Education must have maintained a 3.25 PGA in the professional education courses and the certificate subject area of Special Education.
+- Applicants with an Education major with an emphasis in Special Education must have maintained a 3.25 GPA in the professional education courses and the certificate subject area of Special Education.

 - All applications to the graduate program will be required to complete a Family Care Safety Registry background check.
 If you are a Missouri resident and have not completed the Family Care and Safety Registry (FCSR) form, please do so now.